Turning talent into success.

 Andrew is Principal of the Harrodian School and a former Lord Mayor of the City London (2016-17)

 He has been an elected Member of Common Council since 1992 and was elected Alderman of Vintry Ward in 2001 upon the retirement of Sir John Chalstrey.
 He has served on most of the Corporation’s committees and has been Chairman of both the City of London School for Girls and the Guildhall School of Music & Drama.

-He is Principal at the Harrodian School in West London, Organist of Wren’s “lantern”, St James Garlickhythe, and a specialist in seventeenth century French music.
+He is Principal at the Harrodian School in West London, Organist of Wren’s “lantern”, St James Garlickhythe, and a specialist in 17th-century French music.

-He is a member of eight Livery Companies and was Master Musician in 2011-2012; he supports several charities and is Chairman of the Montessori St Nicholas Charity.
+He is a member of eight Livery Companies and was Master Musician in 2011-2012.
+He also supports several charities and is Chairman of the Montessori St Nicholas Charity.